← Back to Blog

 Domain-Specific Excellence

-Writer's domain-specific models for healthcare and finance outperform GPT-4 on specialized tasks precisely because they're trained on targeted datasets with domain expertise.
+Writer's domain-specific models for healthcare and finance outperform GPT-4 on specialised tasks precisely because they're trained on targeted datasets with domain expertise.
 This modular approach enables rapid iteration and adaptation.

 Rapid Adaptation and Iteration

-Fine-tuning an SLM requires only GPU-hours rather than weeks, allowing organizations to add new capabilities, adjust behaviors, or comply with changing regulations without massive retraining cycles.
+Fine-tuning an SLM requires only GPU-hours rather than weeks, allowing organisations to add new capabilities, adjust behaviours, or comply with changing regulations without massive retraining cycles.
 The flexibility mirrors Unix's preference for "software leverage"—using shell scripts and small utilities to multiply human capability.

-Perhaps most significantly, SLMs enable the decentralization of AI—moving intelligence from hyperscale data centers to edge devices, just as Unix distributed computing capability across networked systems.
+Perhaps most significantly, SLMs enable the decentralisation of AI—moving intelligence from hyperscale data centres to edge devices, just as Unix distributed computing capability across networked systems.

 Market Growth